Establish partnerships

 In the United States, COVID-19 has taken its toll on almost every community.
 But some groups — especially African Americans, Hispanic/Latinos, immigrants and Native Americans — have suffered more than others.
 The Community Engagement Alliance (CEAL) Against Health Disparities is a national network of community-engaged researchers, community-based organizations, government officials and public health experts working to reduce the burden of the disease on those who are hardest hit by it.
 Funding for CEAL comes from the National Institutes of Health (NIH).

-The Colorado Community Engagement Alliance Against Health Disparities Team (CO-CEAL) is a partnership between the University of Colorado Anschutz Medical Campus, Servicios de la Raza, the Trailhead Institute, and dozens of trusted local community members.
-Our mission is to provide trustworthy information through active community engagement and outreach to the people most impacted by health disparities while building long-lasting community partnerships to improve diversity and inclusion in health research.
+The Colorado Community Engagement Alliance Against Health Disparities (CO-CEAL) is a partnership between the University of Colorado Anschutz Medical Campus, several community-based organizations, and dozens of trusted local community members.
+Our mission is to impact health disparities through active community engagement and outreach, capacity building, and long-lasting community partnerships to improve diversity and inclusion in health research.
 We currently work with the following communities: Urban Latina/o/x community in Pueblo and Metro Denver, Rural Latina/o/x community in the San Luis Valley, Urban Black/African American community in Metro Denver, Rural African Immigrant community in Ft.
-Morgan and Greeley, and the American Indian/Alaska Native community in Metro Denver.
-Funding for CEAL comes from the National Institutes of Health (NIH).
+Morgan and Greeley, and the American Indian/Alaska Native community in Metro Denver, Front Range, and southwest Colorado.

 As part of CO-CEAL, we are working to understand and address the spread of health information in communities by conducting weekly surveys of community members in participating regions.
 This initiative, iHeard Colorado, helps to build knowledge in communities about the health-related topics being surveyed.